-- (a) Presence of a combustible material or the fuel - (b) Supply of air or oxygen - (c) High temperature (More than the ignition temperature)
+- a) Presence of a combustible material or the fuel - b) Supply of air or oxygen - c) Temperature more than the ignition temperature.

-So, elimination of any one of the three factors will help in controlling the fire.
+So, elimination of any of the three factors will help in controlling the fire.
 Let us see some examples.

-Example
+Example:

-If a fire breaks out in a house or in any business establishment the fire brigade will immmediately put off the electric mains and then start spraying water on the fire.
+If a fire breaks out in a house or in any business establishment the fire brigade will immediately put off the electric mains and then start spraying water on the fire.

-• Why the fire brigade start the work by putting of the electric mains?
+- Why the fire brigade start the work by putting of the electric mains? - How water helps in eliminating the factors, which support the combustion?

-• How water helps in eliminating the factors, which support the combustion?
 Initially, the water spray cools the combustible material below its ignition temperature.
 This prevents the fire from spreading.